A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Results

 To measure the separation of these sets in activation space, we employ the Wasserstein distance, a metric that calculates the minimum sum of Euclidean distances between paired points in two sets.
 Let $\{u_i\}$ be the points belonging to a set $U$, and likewise for $\{v_j\}$ and $V$, where $u_i$ and $v_j$ are 64-dimensional activation vectors.
 The Wasserstein distance between $U$ and $V$ is defined as the sum of distances between pairs $(u_i, v_j)$ such that the distance $\tilde{W} = \sum_{i, j} |u_i - v_j|$ is minimized.
 Each point is paired at most once, and all points from the smaller set are included in the calculation (some from the larger set may be left out).
 We normalize the Wasserstein distance by $W = \tilde{W}/(N \cdot D)$ where $N$ is the number of pairings, and $D = \max |x_i - y_i|$ is the maximum Euclidean distance for any two points in the entire activation space.

-We find that the most interesting set pair is the pre-entrance and pre-shortcut sets (the orange and green points in Fig \ref{fig:trajectory_cluster_example}) and is the \textit{set separation score} that will be the main focus of our analysis.
+We find that the most interesting set pair is the pre-entrance and pre-shortcut pair (the orange and green points in Fig \ref{fig:trajectory_cluster_example}) and is the \textit{set separation score} that will be the main focus of our analysis.
 The separation score of this pair increases the most across training and has the best correlation with shortcut usage.
 In the example shown in Fig \ref{fig:trajectory_cluster_example}A, there are some distinct regions that only contain orange points in the top-right and bottom-right of the plot.
 There is also a region of overlap between the two clusters of interest slightly towards the bottom-right of the image.
-Notably, these sets separate quite well despite containing many points with similar positions.
+In this example, the sets separate quite well despite containing many points with similar positions.

 Fig \ref{fig:trajectory_cluster_separation}A tracks the development of this set separation score across training.
 There is a clear positive association between the set score and shortcut usage, as seen in Fig \ref{fig:trajectory_cluster_separation}B, and unlike landmark sensitivity, this representation measure increases in a monotonic fashion.
 The separation of pre-shortcut and pre-entrance sets indicate that the population activity contains information about the intended route of the agent, and not merely the agent's current position.
 Furthermore, the correlation of higher separation scores with improved performance indicates that this population-level representation which separates trajectories or strategies is useful in advanced navigation.
 We will inspect this idea more carefully in the next section.